 In today’s always-on, demand-driven economy, customers have made clear their preference for digital payments and e-commerce over traditional methods of banking such as cash payments.
-At ING Direct, digital transactions have risen by 14 percent in the last 12 months alone, with mobile - which makes up 69 percent of all interactions - proving most popular.1

 For business leaders in the financial services sector, remaining relevant means taking an agile approach to banking.
 Meeting the expectations of your customers and staying ahead of competitors requires rapid innovation.

-One topic discussed at Sibos last year was the capacity of the banking sector to innovate.2 But a lot can change in 12 months, and the changing winds in the payment industry are sweeping traditional financial institutions along with them.
+One topic discussed at Sibos last year was the capacity of the banking sector to innovate.
+But a lot can change in 12 months, and the changing winds in the payment industry are sweeping traditional financial institutions along with them.

 One key driver of this is the Second Payment Services Directive (PSD2) in Europe.
-PSD2 requires financial services organizations to introduce real-time payments, while also opening the sector up to greater competition from digital disruptors such as ClearBank and Monzo.3 This shift isn’t exclusively European, however.
-In Israel, Bank Leumi has launched a unique mobile-only banking service to enable its customers to access its services anywhere at any time.4
+PSD2 requires financial services organizations to introduce real-time payments, while also opening the sector up to greater competition from digital disruptors such as ClearBank and Monzo.1 This shift isn’t exclusively European, however.
+In Israel, Bank Leumi has launched a unique mobile-only banking service to enable its customers to access its services anywhere at any time.2

 Map out your transformation journey